Applies to: All Reolink PoE NVRs.

 Step 3: Check the Hard disk management.
-Here shows the HDD capacity and free space, if you want to format the HDD, choose the HDD, then click Init or you can click Next to continue.
+You can find the HDD capacity and free space here.
+If you want to format the HDD, choose the HDD, then click Init, or you can click Next to continue.

 Step 4: Set up the Network configuration.
-This page shows the current network conditions.
-You can click Next to continue.
+This page shows the current network condition.
+When finishing the settings, you may click Next to continue.

-IP Address: Displays the unique IP number and port number that is assigned to the network camera.
+IP Address: Displays the unique IP number and port number that is assigned to the IP camera.

 MAC Address: The Media Access Control address.
 This is a unique code which cannot be shared - it is hardcoded when the camera is manufactured.

-Name: All camera default name is “Camera1”.
+Name: All cameras' default name is “Camera 1”.
 Changing its name will help to easily identify the camera.

 Channel: The channel to which the camera has been assigned.

-Step 7: Send the UID.
-This is the NVR’s Unique Identifier number which will be used later to connect your PC or Smart Phone to the NVR using Reolink P2P Technology.
+Step 7: UID is the NVR’s Unique Identifier number which will be used later to connect your PC or smart phone to the NVR using Reolink P2P Technology.
 To send it, you need to configure the email settings on the last page.

-Step 8: Set up the DDNS Configuration.
+Step 8: Set up the DDNS configuration.
 DDNS is not required for Reolink P2P remote access.
-If you intend to access your NVR using older IP technology you will need to configure this service.
+If you intend to access your NVR using the older IP technology, you will need to configure this service.

-Step 9: System Time.
+Step 9: Configure system time.
 NTP stands for “Network Time Protocol”.
 It is a way for the NVR to connect to the Internet and automatically update and maintain accurate time.
-There is no requirement to use NTP.
-It is easy to set up and free to use.
+There is no requirement to use NTP and it is easy to set up and free to use.

-Step 10.
-DST.
+Step 10: Set up DST.
 If your time zone observes daylight saving time and you want your NVR’s clock to be updated automatically when daylight saving time starts and ends, make sure the Enable box is checked.

-When you click Finish, the NVR will update and save your settings.
-It may reboot while doing so.
+Step 11: Finish the initial setup.
+When you click Finish, the NVR will update and save your settings and it may reboot while doing so.